AniketGurav/LCF-ABSA/README.md

 The state-of-the-art benchmarks of the ABSA task can be found at [NLP-progress](https://nlpprogress.com) (See Section of SemEval-2014 subtask4)

-## Acknowlegement
+## Acknowledgement

-Our work is based on the repositories of [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) and the [Pytorch-transformers](https://github.com/huggingface/transformers).
+This work is based on the repositories of [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) and the [Pytorch-transformers](https://github.com/huggingface/transformers).
 Thanks to the authors for their devotion and Thanks to everyone who offered assistance.
 Feel free to report any bug or discussing with us.

 ## Citation